 There are many ways you can distinguish a good foam roofer from a poor one, but the biggest indicator is whether they are certified with the SPFA or the Spray Polyurethane Foam Association.

-3- Must Be at Least 50 Degrees Fahrenheit to Install It
+3- It Must Be at Least 50 Degrees Fahrenheit to Install It

 How Much Does a Spray Foam Roof Cost?

-However, there are various reasons why the price could become fluctuated, including:
+However, there are various reasons why the price could fluctuate, including:

 b) Height of the Building